-In letters to developers of proposed well control and containment systems last week, the federal agency overseeing offshore safety made it clear that it will not approve new permits for drilling in the deepwater Gulf of Mexico unless operators have access to systems that can "quickly and effectively contain" future underwater well blowouts.
+In letters to developers of proposed well control and containment systems, the federal agency overseeing offshore safety has made it clear that it will not approve new permits for drilling in the deepwater Gulf of Mexico unless operators have access to systems that can “quickly and effectively contain” future underwater well blowouts.

 Producers have been complaining for months about BOEM’s sluggish pace in issuing permits to drill in the deepwater Gulf.
 Bromwich has shifted at least part of the blame to Helix and Marine Well Containment for not moving quickly enough to keep the BOEM updated on their proposed containment systems.

 “The most critical missing piece in the process of approving applications for permits to drill [APD] in deepwater is the demonstration of well control and subsea containment capability.
 Therefore I ask that you provide a detailed update as to when your proposed containment systems will be operational,” he said.
 Specifically he asked the companies:

 Once these questions are fully answered, operators will be able to submit the information on the systems to BOEM, and agency staff “will review and evaluate the sufficiency of this information” and the overall APD, Bromwich said.

 Last month Helix said it executed agreements for its Helix Fast Response System (HFRS) to be named as a spill response resource for oil and gas companies operating in the Gulf.
 The HFRS includes two vessels — the Helix Producer 1 and the Q4000 — both of which played a key role in the BP Macondo spill response and are presently operating in the Gulf, Helix said.